 Using this general interpretation of Adibuddha, I was able to enter into dialogue with Islamic scholars in other countries.
 Islamic scholars have tended to be very open to this because in Islam, Allah is not personified.
 Likewise, this creative power within each mind – which might be seen as something like a creator god found in each person – also is not personified.

 As presented in the Nyingma, Kagyu, and Sakya schools of Tibetan Buddhism, Adibuddha is beyond words, beyond concepts, unimaginable.
 Islamic scholars could relate to this very well.
 Also, the basic principles of love and compassion inherent to these teachings made Islamic scholars very open to knowing more about Buddhism.

-IM: But Buddhists don’t really even have a book in the same way as Muslims, Christians, and Jews have the Old Testament of the Bible in common?
+IM: But Buddhists don’t really even have a book in the same way as Muslims, Christians, and Jews have The Five Books of Moses in common?

 AB: No, but the issue of “the Book” indicates the importance of ethical laws as the basis for religious dialogue and harmony.

 Snjezana Akpinar: I follow a similar line of thought.
 It’s interesting to remember that the father of many aspects of Turkic culture before they became Muslims was Chinggis Khan (Genghis Khan), who conquered and ruled them according to what’s called yasa which means “the law.”
 Of course, this was a more worldly law, but the concept of yasa is very similar to the concept of Dharma.
 It is an eternal law that turns the world.

 AB: The point, I think, is that you need to find a common usage of terminology that leaves followers of the two religions open for dialogue.